Running Injuries

 At Physio7, we help runners overcome pain, improve technique, and return to running stronger and smarter.

 Chris Spurling, founder of Physio7, used to hate long-distance running.
-As a semi-pro footballer and triple jumper, he was powerful — but not built for endurance.
+As a semi-pro footballer and triple jumper, he was powerful, but not built for endurance.
 Running more than a mile often triggered back pain and frustration.

-Through a deep understanding of his body, focused mobility work, smart strength training, and patient progression, he transformed his running — eventually building up to ultramarathons and twice representing the UK in Backyard Ultra, one of the toughest endurance formats.
+Through a deep understanding of his body, focused mobility work, smart strength training, and patient progression, he transformed his running — eventually building up to ultramarathons and twice representing the UK in the Backyard Ultra, one of the toughest endurance formats.

 That journey fuels his passion for helping other runners — especially those dealing with injury, inefficient technique, or recurring setbacks — find a smarter, stronger path forward.